 As a user, I want to use pre-configured queries, so that I can quickly answer complex questions.

-Alerts
+Alerts [User must have an alert box]

 Configure Alert Template

 As a privileged user, I want to create a new alert template with specific triggers by specifying entities/relationships related to the alert, so that I can proactively monitor key events.